jundalisay/sp/content/en/research/mohammad/quran/sura-105.md

 ## 108. Plenty (al-Kawthar)

-{{< s v="1-3" >}} We have granted you, O Muúammad, al-Kawthar.
+{{< s v="1-3" >}} We have granted you, O Muhammad, al-Kawthar.
 So pray to your Lord and sacrifice to Him alone.
 Your enemy is the one cut off.